 I know this word gets thrown around a lot, but in this case, I mean literally how much the gym weighs.

-Having a heavy machine is a good thing because it’s going to feel more stable during use.
+Having a heavy machine is a good thing because it’s going to feel more stable during your workouts.

 Heavier gyms are also going to feel more commercial like, which is the gold standard for any home gym.